-Healthy Christmas recipes may sound like an oxymoron, but I promise you it's possible to enjoy your holiday feast and still stay in line with your eating lifestyle with these 20 incredible recipes!
+Healthy Christmas recipes may sound like an oxymoron, but I promise you it's possible to enjoy your holiday and festive feast and still stay in line with your eating lifestyle with these 20 incredible recipes!

 Even those in your family who don't eat low carb will be amazed by just how fantastic these recipes are.

 Long gone are the days where carbs were the dictator of whether a meal was delicious or not.
 These low-carb and keto Christmas recipes have all the flavour of their carbohydrate-laden counterparts, but none of the guilt or sluggishness!

 At Christmas, there are typically so many parties, get-togethers, shared platters, nibbles, drinks and celebrations, that you need to be prepared with some healthy Christmas recipes.